alishafazal/quiz-game-project-2/README.md

 ![Colour Palette](assets/images/coolors-palette.png)

 When combining both #C2BBF0 and #8FB8ED together from the above palette, I felt a darker shade of purple would go better, so I used #907AD6 instead.
-Using blue and purple together creates a fun feel for the site and rather than using dull colours.
+Using blue and purple together creates a fun feel for the site, rather than using dull colours.
 I also decided to use blue and purple as I felt these colours (especially blue) represent the science theme nicely.
 To allow the black coloured text to have maximum contrast against the background shades, I used #F1E3F3 in the above palette for all button and text containers.

 ### Typography
 All fonts were sourced from [Google Fonts](https://fonts.google.com/).
 I chose to use Overpass as the font for the main title of "Science Quiz Game", appearing in all pages of the site and Roboto for all other text.
 I used these two fonts as I felt they paired well together.
 Both are simple and easy to read, but at the same time they add a nice styling effect and increase the visual attractiveness of the site compared to using the basic Sans-Serif font.